AminaBuhari/To-Do-List/README.md

 # To-Do-List

-This project is done to help understand Javascript and webpack bundles.
+This project,implements the CRUD (create, update, delete) methods.
+All the elements of the user interface are fully functional to allow user add and remove a todo list.

 ## Built With